EstebanLeiva/bezierv/README.md

 ---

 ## Why Bézier random variables?
-Classical parametric distributions can be too rigid; non-parametric methods can be noisy.
+Classical parametric distributions can be too rigid.

 Bézier curves offer a sweet spot: **smooth** and **shape-controlled**.
 With **bezierv** you can: